-Almost in par with TeamViewer, RemotePC does everything as its peers and even more.
+Almost on par with TeamViewer, RemotePC does everything as its peers and even more.
 The software is cloud-based, making it easy for devices to collaborate.
-It uses the 256-bit AES encryption do secure communication and has access ID and key for connection.
+It uses 256-bit AES encryption to secure communication and has an access ID and key for connection.
 It let users drag and drop controls and even add others in these remote connections!
-Great isn’t it?
+Great, isn’t it?
 Similarly, it can be worked on numerous computers too.

-Easy to connect and scalable for a number of computers simultaneously
+Easy to connect and scalable for several computers simultaneously

 It has no free version.
 Should buy.

 Download here: RemotePC

 8.)
 Lite Manager